persistz/george.zhao.github.io/index.md

 Zhe Zhao(George) is a second year PhD candidate at the System and Software Security Lab(<a href="http://s3l.shanghaitech.edu.cn/">S3L</a>) in School of Information Science and Technology, ShanghaiTech university.
-He graduated from Ocean University of China in 2016, major in computer science, then joint HP as a Automation Testing Engineer until becoming a member of S3L.
+He graduated from Ocean University of China in 2016, major in computer science, then joint HP as an automation testing engineer until becoming a member of S3L.

 His research interest lies in the area of trustworthy AI,